 Enrichment Experiences

-Part of the Park Enrichment Academy, each class of Park Scholars participates in a series of enrichment experiences intended to advance their personal and professional development in scholarship, leadership, service, and character.
+Scholars participate in a series of enrichment experiences (the Enrichment Academy) that are intended to advance their development in scholarship, leadership, service and character.

 Freshman Retreat

-Prior to the start of the academic year, the incoming class of Park Scholars participates in a retreat typically held in the Blue Ridge Mountains.
-Park Faculty Scholars facilitate discussions on a shared reading experience.
-Upperclassmen Park Scholars help small groups of freshmen prepare to take full advantage of the opportunities afforded by the Park Scholarships program and NC State.
+Prior to the start of the academic year, scholars embark on a retreat typically held in the Blue Ridge Mountains.
+Faculty facilitate discussions on a shared reading experience, and upperclassmen scholars help small groups of freshmen prepare to take full advantage of the opportunities afforded by the program and NC State.
 The class also participates in challenges to hone teamwork and communication skills.

 Learning Lab I

-Learning Lab I, an experience designed and implemented by freshman Park Scholars, affords students insight into leadership through the lens of a challenge currently facing North Carolina.
-Completed as part of PRK 101, students meet and learn from leaders about how to approach complex challenges in order to take action to create positive change.
-Most recently, the Class of 2026 focused on homelessness and housing insecurity in North Carolina.
-The Class of 2025 focused on the foster care system and examine diverse ways leaders are responding to child welfare challenges affecting North Carolina and the Class of 2024 examined how leaders work together to address health care challenges.
+Learning Lab I, an overnight trip designed and implemented by freshman Park Scholars, affords students insight into leadership and service through the lens of a challenge currently facing North Carolina.
+Completed as part of PRK 102, students meet and learn from leaders about how to approach complex challenges in order to take action to create positive change.
+The Class of 2026 focused on homelessness and housing insecurity in North Carolina.
+The Class of 2025 focused on the foster care system and examined diverse ways leaders are responding to child welfare challenges affecting North Carolina and the Class of 2024 examined how leaders work together to address health care challenges.

 Learning Lab II